-In this work, we use DMFT combined with a numerically exact impurity solver based on exact diagonalization (ED) to study a driven-dissipative Bose--Hubbard (BH) model in presence of strongly correlated losses, relevant for the quantum Zeno physics.
+As an application of our DMFT/ED approach, we study a driven-dissipative Bose--Hubbard (BH) model in presence of strongly correlated losses, relevant for the quantum Zeno physics.
 Driven and dissipative generalizations of the Bose--Hubbard model have received large attention in recent years, in particular for what concerns the coherently driven setting~\cite{LeBoite2013}, the role of incoherent driving~\cite{Biella2017,Scarlatella2019} and non-Markovian dissipation~\cite{Lebreuilly2017a}, or the role of two-particle losses leading to a decay towards the zero-density limit~\cite{Garcia-Ripoll2009,Rossini2021}.
-Here, we focus on the finite-density stationary state obtained by balancing the two-particle losses with a single-particle incoherent drive~\cite{Scarlatella2020}.
-Using our DMFT/ED approach, we show that key signatures of the QZE appear in the self-consistent DMFT bath, in particular in its effective dissipation.
+Here, we focus on the finite-density stationary state obtained by balancing the two-particle losses with a single-particle incoherent drive, as done in Ref.~\cite{Scarlatella2020}.

+We show that our DMFT/ED approach recovers the qualitative features of the QZE as captured by the NCA impurity solver, and provides new insights on the problem that could not be obtained by other methods.
+In particular, we show that key signatures of the QZE also appear in the self-consistent DMFT bath, e.g.\@ in its effective dissipation.
 Furthermore, we show that, deep into the Zeno regime, the auxiliary bosonic Anderson impurity model reduces to a much simpler BH dimer problem~\cite{Secli2021}, where one of the two sites represents the rest of the system.

 This manuscript is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the driven-dissipative BH model.
 In Sec.~\ref{sec:dmft}, we discuss the DMFT approach to Markovian quantum many-body systems and we present an impurity solver based on exact diagonalization of the associated Linbdlad problem.
-In Sec.~\ref{sec:zeno}, we present our DMFT results for the BH model in the quantum Zeno regime.
+In Sec.~\ref{sec:zeno}, we present our DMFT results for the driven-dissipative BH model with strong two-particle losses, after a brief review of the quantum Zeno regime of this model in Sec.~\ref{sec:hard_core_bosons}.
 Finally, Sec.~\ref{sec:conclusions} is devoted to conclusions.